-A lot of the hand-carved stone gravestones are detailed with winged skulls and are dated back to founding of the burial ground in 1660.
+A lot of the hand-carved stone gravestones are detailed with winged skulls and are dated back to the founding of the burial ground in 1660.

 The trail continued through the Financial District past Faneuil Hall and Quincy Market to the Italian North End where Paul Revere lived (his house is still standing) and on to the expansive Copp’s Hill Burial Ground.

 The last stops were over the bridge in Charlestown where we joined a free Ranger-led tour up to Bunker Hill to learn about the Battle that took place in 1775 between the Americans and the English during the Revolutionary War.

 Back in the city, we walked the cobbled streets of affluent Beacon Hill.
 It is a leafy suburb with regal terraced apartments and exclusive English pubs.